Prisoner of war: Western Allies' POWs

 Information on conditions in the stalags is contradictory depending on the source.
 Some American POWs claimed the Germans were victims of circumstance and did the best they could, while others accused their captors of brutalities and forced labour.
-In any case, the prison camps were miserable places where food rations were meager and conditions squalid.
+In any case, the prison camps were miserable places where food rations were meagre and conditions squalid.
 One American admitted "The only difference between the stalags and concentration camps was that we weren't gassed or shot in the former.
 I do not recall a single act of compassion or mercy on the part of the Germans."
 Typical meals consisted of a bread slice and watery potato soup which was still more substantial than what Soviet POWs or concentration camp inmates received.
 Another prisoner stated that "The German plan was to keep us alive, yet weakened enough that we wouldn't attempt escape."

 As the Red Army approached some POW camps in early 1945, German guards forced western Allied POWs to walk long distances towards central Germany, often in extreme winter weather conditions.
 It is estimated that, out of 257,000 POWs, about 80,000 were subject to such marches and up to 3,500 of them died as a result.